Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 *"We got Yan to write at last, and it was hard not to laugh at him.
 He looked very serious."*

 Allison’s resolve failed and she just *had* to laugh.
-"Oh man, I can just see him now…!"
+"Oh man, I can just see him now...!"

 "Imagine him holding it with his tail!"
 Xiù agreed.